Ash-ketchem/React-nuance-examples/README.md

-## Example showing how to use react-nunace package
+## Example showing how to use react-nuance package

 ## Getting Started